Accounting as a Source of Information

 By analyzing financial reports, businesses can identify potential risks, such as cash flow shortages or increasing debt levels.
 Accounting provides the data necessary for assessing these risks and developing mitigation strategies.

-A company may notice rising inventory costs in their financial reports and decide to renegotiate supplier contracts to control expenses.
+A company may notice rising inventory costs in its financial reports and decide to renegotiate supplier contracts to control expenses.

 4. Investment Decisions